If you are looking for natural solutions for androgenic alopecia and hair loss, then you should definitely check out these DHT blocking foods.

 Try adding ground flax to smoothies and salads.

-Watermelon can potentially help lower DHT in the body and help regrow hair.
+Watermelon can potentially play a role in helping lower high levels of DHT in the body and help regrow hair.

-Other foods that are high in lycopene include tomatoes and mangoes.
+Other plants that are high in lycopene include tomatoes and mangoes.

 12. Pine Nuts